Requirements For ATA Carnets for Germany

 Contact details

-Copy of a valid passport or ID
+Valid passport or photo ID

-✈️ 4.
-Travel Itinerary
+4. Travel Itinerary

 Travel dates

-Countries of departure and arrival
+Country of departure and destination

-Entry and exit ports or airports (e.g. Heathrow ➝ Berlin Brandenburg)
+Entry and exit ports or airports

 Frequently Asked Questions about Carnet Wizard: Find Answers to the Most Common Queries